Pick-A-Filling Pierogi

 Sweet Prune (Lekvar)

-2 cups dried, pitted prunes
+2 cups dried, pitted prunes1 tablespoon lemon juice

 1 tablespoon brown sugar